christophgil/ZIPsFS/README.md

   - For ZIP files whose names start with a year and end with *.d.Zip*, the virtual folder will instead end with *.d*.

-  - Flat File Display: For some mass spectrometry formats where files are not organized into subfolders within the ZIP archive, the contents are shown directly in the file list, rather than as a nested folder.
+  - Flat File Display: For  Sciex instruments, each mass spectrometry record  is stored in a group of files which are not organized in subfolders.
+When the respective archived ZIP files are virtually expanded, the ZIP entries  of all ZIP files in the folder need to form a flat file list.

 ## ZIPsFS Options